richardeoin/ftx-prog/README.md

 sudo ./ftx_prog --cbus [cbus pin number] [function]
 ```

 Sets up configurable CBUS pins with a particular function.
 Have a look at `--help` to see them all, and §7.12 of [this application note](http://www.ftdichip.com/Support/Documents/AppNotes/AN_201_FT-X%20MTP%20Memory%20Configuration.pdf) to see what they all do.
+Don't forget that the pin number are zero based, so `--cbus 0` corresponds to the `CBUS0` pin.

 The most commonly used are: